 It seems to be a family travel tradition that I get puked on…at least this time she decided to puke all over herself instead of on me!

 I found our guide, Ko Kyaw Kalaw, on Trip Advisor.
-My Lonely Planet book is a few years old, and a lot of the information is out-dated.
+My Lonely Planet book is a few years old, and a lot of the information is out-dated in this quickly developing country.
 Trip Advisor was the best source of up to date information I could find.
 Ko Kyaw was phenomenal from the start!
 He met us at our hotel the afternoon we arrived to discuss our 2-day plan.
 Because of the kids, we weren’t going to do the typical 6 hr trek, opting instead to go only about 3 hours each day.

 When we awoke the next morning, it was pouring rain.
 It’s winter-time, so it’s not supposed to be raining this time of year!
 Everyone had rain jackets and pack covers, but the thought of 3-4 hrs trekking in the mud and rain really didn’t make anyone excited.
 I was determined to go.
 The homestay was one of the things I was most looking forward to.
 But at that point, we weren’t sure exactly what we should do.